andrezgz/slicedom/reference/Patterns-for-Managing-Source-Code-Branches.md

 The **mainline** is a special codeline that we consider to be the current state of the team's code.
 Whenever I wish to start a new piece of work, I'll pull code from mainline into my local repository to begin working on.
 Whenever I want to share my work with the rest of the team, I'll update that mainline with my work, ideally using the [Mainline Integration](https://martinfowler.com/articles/branching-patterns.html#mainline-integration) pattern.

-Different teams use different names for this special branch. git users will often call it “master”, subversion users usually call it “trunk”.
+Different teams use different names for this special branch. git users will often call it "master", subversion users usually call it "trunk".

 I must stress here that <mark>mainline is a *single, shared* codeline</mark>.
-When people talk about “master” in git, they can mean several different things, since every repository clone has it's own local master.
+When people talk about "master" in git, they can mean several different things, since every repository clone has it's own local master.
 Usually such teams will have an origin repository and its master is the mainline.

 Starting a new piece of work from scratch means cloning that origin repository.
 If I already have a clone, I begin by pulling master to so it's up to date with the mainline.